bbgdzxng1/interlace-detection-test-patterns/README.md

 - The accuracy of FFmpeg's idet filter can be improved by using 'extractplanes=planes='y',idet' to focus on the y plane, since yuv420p may not have sufficient vertical resolution in the chroma planes to produce an accurate result
 - In theory, output files can be concatted to produce a hybrid/mixed stream. "-seq_disp_ext:v 'always'" is specified to always(?) write a Sequence Display Extension.
 - Files are generated as MPEG2-TS and remuxed to MKV.
 MPEG-TS is a more broadcasty format, but MKV is included to mimic the output produced from MakeMKV DVD rip.
+- These extreme interlace test patterns expose one of the weaknesses of the bwdif deinterlacer.
+For general use, bwdif remains superior to yadif, but the particular characteristics of the content exposes bwdif's weakness.
+  - bwdif is a selective, block-based deinterlacer.
+It decides on a block-level whether to either line-double (bob) or weave.
+The algorithm struggles with very rapid changes between fields.  bwdif will leave artifacts with these test patterns.
+  - yadif is a more unselective, field-based deinterlacer and can handle very rapid changes between fields.

 #### TODO